 When spotted lanternfly (SLF, Lycorma delicatula) arrived in Pennsylvania, severe ecological and economic damage ensued– and in 2020, spotted lanternfly was detected for the first time in New York.
 While early detection is key to protecting both the livelihoods and ecosystems of NY, this insect’s cryptic nature can make detection at low densities difficult.
-With funding from Cornell’s Atkinson Center for Sustainability, NYISRI and partners are exploring the detection of spotted lanternfly in a new way: comparing the SLF-detection abilities of both human observers, and dogs.
+With funding from Cornell’s Atkinson Center for Sustainability, a recent collaborative research effort explored the detection of spotted lanternfly in a new way: comparing the SLF-detection abilities of both human observers, and dogs.

-In the coming year, surveys of vineyards and natural areas for SLF-egg masses in both New Jersey and Pennsylvania, will put both humans’ and canines’ detection skills to the test.
-The data gathered will feed into an occupancy model, which will estimate the probability that 1) a location is occupied by SLF, and 2) that a human or canine can detect it.
-Using these methods, the group will compare the efficacy of human observers and detection dogs, identify environmental factors that influence dogs’ detection abilities, and model the probability of SLF occurrence– all in an effort to pilot optimal search strategies for SLF.
-Doing so can mitigate the negative impacts of spotted lanternfly, help protect the livelihoods of small agricultural producers in New York State, and provide insight applicable to invasive species detection on the whole.
+The interdisciplinary research team and collaborators, coordinated by NYISRI, conducted surveys of 20 vineyards and adjacent natural areas for SLF-egg masses in both New Jersey and Pennsylvania.
+Data collected from November 2020 through April 2021 were used to build occupancy models to help estimate the probability that 1) a location is occupied by SLF, and 2) a human or canine can detect it.
+After comparing the efficacy of humans and detection dogs, identifying environmental factors that influence dogs’ detection abilities, and the probability of SLF egg occurrence, the team has come up with optimal search strategy recommendations for SLF.
+Employing these methods and monitoring for early detection of SLF can help mitigate the negative impacts of spotted lanternfly, protect the livelihoods of small agricultural producers in New York State, and provide insight applicable to invasive species detection on the whole.

 While it’s not the first time detection dogs have been used to identify invasive species, this study is the first to compare SLF detection probability between dogs and humans.
-And the dogs are well-prepared with training from our partner organizations.
 Working Dogs for Conservation and the NY-NJ Trail Conference Conservation Dogs Program has been training dogs to detect SLF adults and egg masses.
 The trained dogs currently work with NYS Parks, NYS Department of Transportation, and NYS DAM to conduct cargo searches and field surveys for spotted lanternfly.
-Surveys are being conducted through March 2021, and additional updates will be posted here.
+For more details on this research and the outcomes of it, check out the additional resources below.